Pinched theorem and the reverse Yau's inequalities for compact K\"{a}hler-Einstein manifolds: Introduction

 As a corollary, we can get the following several theorems.

-First, we have reverse Yau's inequality. \begin{theorem} Let $M$ be a compact K\"{a}hler-Einstein manifold of dimension $n$ with $c_1(M)\neq 0$.
-If there exists a point $x\in M$ such that the holomorphic sectional curvature at $x$ is nonpositive or nonnegative, then
+First, we have reverse Yau's inequality. \begin{theorem} Let $(M^n, g)$ be a compact K\"{a}hler-Einstein manifold of dimension $n$ with Ricci curvature $\mu\neq 0$.
+If the holomorphic sectional curvature is nonpositive or nonnegative, then

 In particular,

 \end{theorem}